 Settlement Judge Procedures.
 As previously reported, John P. Dring was designated the Settlement Judge in these proceedings.
 Five settlement conferences were held in 2016: January 19, March 24, April 28, August 30, and November 18 (telephonically).
-Judge Dring issued his latest status report on February 7 indicating that the parties are making progress toward settlement and recommending that the settlement procedures be continued.
+A 6th settlement conference was held on April 5.
+Judge Dring's most recent status report was issued on February 7, indicating that the parties are making progress toward settlement and recommending that the settlement procedures be continued.
 The Transmission Committee is being kept apprised of settlement efforts.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).